So, you would like to find out how much BoomTown is per month.

 Another reason could be higher price tags.
-It is pretty common practice to not disclose pricing in the 4 figures.
+It is pretty common practice not to disclose pricing in the four figures.

 Then, I researched a bit further to see if I could find someone that had found out more about the pricing on the web in the past, maybe at a time when this information had not been that “top secret” just yet.

-I found an almost five-year-old video from 2017, where the pricing structure was disclosed.
+I found an almost six-year-old video from 2017 that disclosed the pricing structure.